 Under Delaware Code Title 25 §1501, owners and residents of private residential property can only be held liable for a visitor or trespasser’s injuries under specific circumstances.
 Generally, this means that a landowner or resident is only responsible for a victim’s damages if they were harmed through intentional aggression or “willful or wanton disregard for the rights of others.”

 Accordingly, most successful premises liability claims involve incidents in which the injured party was an “invitee.”
 This means that they were a lawful visitor with implicit or explicit permission to enter private property for the benefit of the property owner.
 This benefit is usually, though not always, financial in nature.
 In these situations, property owners must take action to address hazardous conditions on their property within a reasonable amount of time, or warn invitees so they do not get hurt.

 For example, if a retail customer suffered a head injury after being hit by merchandise that fell from a store shelf, it may be possible for them to file suit against the store’s owner for failing to store the item safely.
-A premises liability attorney in the area could review an injured victim’s circumstances to determine if they have a viable case.
+A knowledgeable attorney in the area could review an injured premises liability victim’s circumstances to determine if they have a viable case.

 Statute of Limitations for Premises Liability Claims

 It is important to remember that injured victims have a limited window for pursuing compensation.
 DE Code Tit.
 10, §8119 sets a two-year filing deadline on personal injury claims, including those for dangerous property incidents.
 It is always best to retain a skilled premises liability lawyer as soon as possible to ensure that a claim can be filed within the deadlines.

 In a premises liability claim, an injured victim can seek financial compensation for all forms of harm they suffered as a direct result of the defendant’s negligence.
 Depending on the circumstances, these damages may be economic or non-economic in nature, such as:

 - Damage to personal property